bballdave025/nyquist-text-existence/prereg_thinking/preregistration_starter_ideas.md

 Such inference does not constitute access to evidentiary signal and is not treated as evidence of text existence under this framework.

 Any apparent human advantage below the sampling threshold is expected to derive from contextual inference or perceptual interpolation rather than access to evidentiary signal.
 Such advantage does not constitute evidence of text existence under this framework.
-(Keep?
-CG?
+(CG.
+Keep?
 No comment is being made about the value of such advantage.)

 ---